seatable/seatable-plugin-template-base/README.md

 1. Add supported language files in `src/locale/lang` \*\*.
 Js
 2. Add the corresponding international key and value key-value pairs in the file
-3. In `src/locale/index.ts` file
-   - Import the defined language file
-   - Define the language type supported by default
-   - Add language to locales object
-4. Import translation components in components that need to add internationalized content `import intl from 'react-intl-universal`
+3. Import translation components in components that need to add internationalized content `import intl from 'react-intl-universal`
-5. Call the intl interface function to complete the corresponding international call work, please use the documentation to move ➡️[react-intl-universal](https://github.com/alibaba/react-intl-universal)
+4. Call the intl interface function to complete the corresponding international call work, please use the documentation to move ➡️[react-intl-universal](https://github.com/alibaba/react-intl-universal)